Beaufort, Blaenau Gwent: History

 Beaufort was historically part of the parish of Llangattock in Brecknockshire.
 In 1878 Beaufort was added to the Ebbw Vale Urban Sanitary District.
-When elected county councils were established in 1889, urban sanitary districts which straddled county boundaries, as Ebbw Vale did, were placed entirely in the administrative county which had the majority of the district's population.
+When elected county councils were established in 1889, urban sanitary districts which straddled county boundaries, as Ebbw Vale did (shown in the map opposite below in blue lines), were placed entirely in the administrative county which had the majority of the district's population.
 Beaufort and neighbouring Rassau were therefore transferred from Brecknockshire to the administrative county of Monmouthshire on 1 April 1889.

 Ebbw Vale Urban Sanitary District became Ebbw Vale Urban District in 1894.
 Further local government reform in 1974 saw Ebbw Vale Urban District abolished, becoming the Ebbw Vale community of the Blaenau Gwent district of Gwent.
 A Beaufort community was created in 1985 from part of the Ebbw Vale community, covering both Beaufort and Rassau.
 This was further divided in 2010 to create three communities: Beaufort (including the village and the area to the north), Badminton (to the south), and Rassau (to the west).

 Places of interest in Beaufort

 Parc Nant y Waun is a nature reserve incorporating 22 hectares of grassland, mires and reservoirs which was officially opened in 2007.
-Home to many wildlife species, it includes a picnic area, outdoor classroom and angling Club.
+Home to wildlife species, it includes a picnic area, outdoor classroom and angling Club.